freitagfelipe/codebook/Algorithms/Graph algorithms/Centroid decomposition.md

     return u;
 }

+// The graph must be 0-indexed
 int centroid_decomposition(int u) {
     int centroid {get_centroid(u, get_subtree_size(u))};

     is_removed[centroid] = true;

-    // do something with the centroid
+    // Do some calculation based on the subtrees and the centroid

     for (int to : g[centroid]) {
         if (is_removed[to]) {